Value of Research Funding Toolkit

 Media Storytelling

 Local media coverage makes the impact of NIH funding personal and tangible.
-By telling stories about how potential cuts affect local researchers, patients, and jobs, you can help build public support and influence policymakers who are paying close attention to what's happening in their districts.
+By telling stories about how medical research funding has a positive impact on local researchers, patients, and jobs, you can help build public support and influence policymakers who are paying close attention to what's happening in their districts.

 You can help build public support and influence policymakers by: